Nimo

 Bacteria reproduce by binary fission; short doubling times enable rapid population growth.

-Viruses replicate only inside host cells and use the cell’s machinery, causing cell damage.
+Viruses replicate only inside host cells, using the cell’s machinery and causing cell damage.

-Bacterial toxins are chemicals that damage cells or disrupt body systems; antitoxins neutralise them.
+Bacterial toxins are chemicals that damage cells or disrupt body systems; antitoxins neutralize them.

-Antibiotics target bacteria and not viruses; misuse of antibiotics selects for resistant strains.
+Antibiotics target bacteria, not viruses; misuse of antibiotics selects for resistant strains.

-Transmission route influences outbreak speed: airborne and contaminated water spread infections quickly.
+Transmission routes influence outbreak speed: airborne and contaminated water spread infections quickly.

 Built with v0